rjainrjain/midterm-project-movie-chatbots/README.md

-# Homework 6: Chatbots
+#  Midterm Project: Movie Chatbot

 The goals of this homework is to build a dialogue system that makes movie recommendations to a user.
 You will use a frame-based approach and implement both rule-based and machine-learning based modules.

 ## Submission instructions

-- You must work in your final project groups.
+- This assignment will be done in **groups of 2 students**.
 - Your submitted solution and code must be your group's work alone.
+Please remember the 50-foot rule.
 Copying and pasting a solution from the internet or another source is considered a violation of the **honor code**.
 - Because this is a group submission, there are no late days and no late submissions will be accepted.
 - Submit one submission per group to gradescope.
 To submit run the following command on the command line from this folder: